nitya308/nuggets-game/IMPLEMENTATION.md

-		grid_locationConvert on the int to get observer row, column number for every row, col coordinate in grid if not isBlocked on that coordinate from observer location print that location to string key
+		grid_locationConvert on the int to get observer row, column number for every row, col coordinate in grid if not isBlocked on that coordinate from observer location if location is less than radius away from observer print that location to string key
 					if counters_get on gold counter for that location is >0 insert gold symbol for this string key into set else if set_find on playerLocations set for that location is not NULL insert that player's symbol this string key into set else
 						insert dummy symbol "g" for this location key into the set

 		return the locations set
 	else